robertknight/rten/README.md

-# Wasnn
+# RTen

-Wasnn is an engine for running machine learning models converted from [ONNX ](https://onnx.ai).
+RTen is an engine for running machine learning models converted from [ONNX ](https://onnx.ai).

 In addition to the inference engine, there are also supporting libraries for common pre-processing and post-processing tasks in various domains.
-This makes Wasnn a more complete toolkit for running models in Rust applications.
+This makes RTen a more complete toolkit for running models in Rust applications.

 ## Goals